What Does the Bible Say About Ramadan?

 The Bible also speaks to the concept of devotion and seeking God.
 This is seen in the lives of numerous biblical figures who dedicated themselves to following God’s commandments and seeking His presence.
 The Psalms, in particular, are filled with expressions of deep longing for God and commitment to His ways.

-See also What Does the Bible Say About Controlling Your Tongue?
+See also What Does the Bible Say About Second Marriages?

 While the Bible does not specifically address Ramadan, the practices of fasting, prayer, and devotion are deeply embedded in its teachings.
 These practices are seen as ways to grow closer to God, to purify oneself spiritually, and to live in accordance with His will.